Azure-Samples/cognitive-services-quickstart-code/java/ComputerVision/README.md

 # Computer Vision SDK Quickstart

 This quickstart uses image classification and object detection on an image with the Computer Vision Cognitive Service.
-It will retrieve and print information (include text) from the image.
+It will retrieve and print information (including text) from the image.
 Maven is used.

 ## Getting Started